 - 14.03 If the WSIB does not approve a claim for benefits, the employee may apply for benefits under Article 14.01 notwithstanding the delay inherent in awaiting the ruling from WSIB and notwithstanding any procedural rules of any insurance carrier administering the benefit. - 14.04 An employee who will be absent on the afternoon or night shift due to personal illness must notify the Employer at least three (3) hours prior to the commencement of the shift unless impossible.
 An employee who will be absent on the day shift due to personal illness must notify the Employer at least one and one-half (11⁄2) hours prior to the commencement of the shift unless impossible.
-Late notice does not cause forfeiture of sick pay benefits. - 14.05 An employee may be required to produce proof of disabling sickness or injury in the form of a medical certificate from a qualified medical practitioner for any absence.
+Late notice does not cause forfeiture of sick pay benefits. - 14.05 If an employee becomes disabled while on duty, the Employer shall pay for the hours worked at their rate of pay for such time and then pay them 70% of the straight-time scheduled wages lost as result of becoming disabled while at work. - 14.06 If the Employer requires the employee to obtain a medical certificate, the Employer shall pay the cost of the certificate.